When is Study Partners peer tutoring available?

 What should I bring to my tutoring session?

-- A good, if not great, attitude
+- A good, if not great, attitude.

-How do I use Study Partners?
+How do I participate in Study Partners tutoring?

 How often may I visit Study Partners for tutoring?

 As long as a tutor is available, students may meet with a Study Partners tutor one time per day per course.
 Back to back appointments or same day appointments for the same course are not allowed.

 Each semester, a listing of courses supported by peer tutoring can be found on the right-hand side of the Study Partners Peer Tutoring webpage under “Course List”.
 The Study Partners program mission is to provide tutoring for basic core courses required of most any major at Auburn University; however, if demand for a specific course is high Study Partners may include it in their course list.
 If support for a core course is not offered, students may submit a Core Course Support Request.
 Requests are reviewed weekly and when possible a tutor will add this course to their list of courses tutored.